katiekealy/DATA115_Personal_Dataset/README.md

 Currently, I work as a bookkeeper for a non-profit that helps women find alternatives to abortion.
 Although abortion can be a choice, sometimes women are pressured into that decision by their finances, family, partner, etc. Abortions can have long-term consequences, not only physical but also emotional.
 Because of its relation to my job and the gravity of abortions, I decided to use abortion statistics for my dataset.

 Initially, the question for my analysis was going to be "Which state has the highest number of abortions between 2009 and 2018?"
-Upon further analysis, I realized there are at least two methods according to the CDC to determine the number of abortions per state.
+Upon further analysis, I realized there are at least two methods according to the Center for Disease Control and Prevention to determine the number of abortions per state.
 You could use the number of abortions by maternal residence or the state that the service was performed in.
 For purposes of this analysis, I am going to use the number of abortions by the state the service was performed in.
 Therefore, I modified my question to be "Which state has performed the highest number of abortions between 2009 and 2018?"

 ## Data Process